 Honey hydrates underarms, the coarseness of brown sugar help remove dead skin cells (or exfoliate) and lemon has bleaching properties that whiten skin.

 Dermatologists however warn against using lemon on underarms as it could potentially lead to a painful or unsightly burn.

 This tip applies best during the summer time where it is hot and humid (depending on where you live).

-The best time to shave is during the night time, since shaving removes some of the protective layers of skin, it will be prone to infection and irritation.
+The best time to shave is during night time.
+Since shaving removes some protective layers of skin, immediately applying deodorant will increase risk to infection and irritation.

 Hydration Is Your Best Friend

 To give you an example when my wife shaves, she does it inside a hot shower.
 Doing this does several things.

 Other women also have suggested using shaving cream to add a layer of lubrication and prevent irritation.